baijum/service-binding-documentation/docs/exposing-binding-data/adding-annotation.md

   username: "guest"
 ```

-## Expose an entry from a ConfigMap as binding data
+## Exposing an entry from a ConfigMap as the binding metadata

+Add the required annotations for the ConfigMap entry, under the `metadata` section.

+### Example

 ```
 apiVersion: apps.example.org/v1beta1